mjkrause/data-portal-summary-stats/README.md

 # data-portal-summary-stats

 The service generates per-project summary figures.
 The service updates daily by running a Docker container on AWS Fargate.
+Figures are persisted on AWS S3.
 The general architecture is as follows:

 [](spec_v3.png)